ckrickyh/ckrickyh/README.md

 - I’m passionate about continuous learning and creating impactful applications.
 - My journey—from tree management to tech—demonstrates adaptability, resilience, and drive.

-When I’m not coding or working with trees, you’ll often find me spending time with my cat.
-I believe that balance and curiosity make for a better developer and teammate!
+When I'm not working or coding, I often spend time with my cat.
+I believe that maintaining balance and a desire to learn make me a better developer and teammate!

 Explore my projects to see how I blend field expertise, technical skills, and a love of learning.
 I’m excited to contribute to innovative teams and grow as a developer.